 The Big Five solution has been recognized as the most replicable model for personality inventories, reaching a hallmark of consensus in personality science for the last decades.
 However, some researchers have pointed out that while the Big Five has repeatedely been found when fitting EFA to personality data, its replicability under CFA procedures has been more elusive (R. R. McCrae, Zonderman, Costa, Bond, & Paunonen, 1996).
 The constriction of the common independent cluster solution, where cross-loadings are restricted to zero, may suppose a rather strong assumption for personality trait inventories (Marsh et al., 2010).
-The idea of facets, or habits, being influenced by more than one domain can definitely make some sense.
+The idea of facets, or habits, being influenced by more than one dimension can definitely make some sense.
 ESEM helps overcoming this assumption and provides a measure about how well the Big Five solution adjusts to the data.
 Using this procedure, the degree of integration of our proposed set of facets to the Big Five factor solution has been solid enough according to the cut-off values proposed by Marsh et al. (2010).
 The number of significant cross-loadings in the ESEM models has not been large either, advocating a good discriminant validity.

 The instrument presented in this work covers all the “core” facets proposed by C. J. Soto and John (2009), either directly or indirectly.
-The Energy construct in Extraversion is literally covered by a three-item facet in our instrument, whereas the Assertiveness construct has been tapped by items belonging to the Wish for affiliation, Communicativeness and Conviviality facets.
+The Energy construct in Extraversion is literally covered by a three-item facet in our instrument, whereas the Assertiveness construct has been tapped by items belonging to Wish for affiliation, Communicativeness and Conviviality.
 Altruism is directly reflected in a five-item facet, while the Compliance construct is reflected by our Good faith facet.
-The Order and Self-discipline constructs proposed by C. J. Soto and John (2009) are mirrored by dedicated facets in our instrument.
+The Order and Self-discipline constructs proposed by C. J. Soto and John (2009) are mirrored by facets in our instrument.
 The Anxiety and Depression constructs are mirrored by the facets Mental balance and Emotional robustness, respectively.
 For the Openess dimension, the Aesthetic contruct is covered by our facet Artistic interest, while the Ideas construct has been reflected by both the Open-mindedness and the Wish to analyze facets.
 The two-per-facet components proposed by DeYoung et al. (2007) were also being tapped by the set of facets in our inventory.

 In addition, the instrument includes more facets that are usually out of the scope within the other big five inventories which were examined in this study.
 For instance, Search for support (A5) is absent in the big five inventories revised here and may take an important role in predicting many different life outcomes, like mental disorder prognosis or academic development.
 Likewise, Forcefulness (E5) can be a good predictor of leadership in a human resource setting, a facet which is not clearly tapped in the other inventories.
 Not only new facets can be found in our inventory, but also more complex nuances of classic facets.
-Appreciation (A1) and Good faith (A6) are two sepparate facets in our instrument which suggest different approaches to the shared NEO-PI-R, IPIP-NEO-120 and NEO-PI-R’s facet Trust.
+Appreciation (A1) and Good faith (A6) are two separate facets in our instrument which suggest different approaches to the shared NEO-PI-R, IPIP-NEO-120 and NEO-PI-R’s facet Trust.
 In the same vein, NEO-PI-R’s Deliberation, BFI-2’s Organization and IPIP-NEO’s Cautioness may be included within two of our Conscientiousness facets: Task planning and Carefulness.
 This expansion of the facet structure opens big posibilities when predicting behavior based in personality, as has been introduced in the criterion validity section.